Local Flow Partitioning for Faster Edge Connectivity: Flow Algorithm

 If we need to compute the cut $A$ as in case $(3)$ of Theorem~\ref{thm:unit-flow}, the runtime is $O(\vol(S_1))$.
 Recall $S_1$ is the set of vertices with label at least $1$, thus all with $d(v)$ units of absorbed supply, so $\vol(S_1)$ is at most $|\Delta(\cdot)|$. \end{proof}

-\subsection{Analysis of excess scaling procedure.}
+\subsection{Analysis of excess scaling procedure}

-Now we proceed to prove Lemma~\ref{lemma:flow-alg}. \excessScaling* \begin{proof} Consider the call to {\em Unit-Flow} in one iteration of the flow procedure with the unit being $\mu$.
+Now we prove the main result of the excess scaling procedure, which is restated below. \excessScaling* \begin{proof} Consider the call to {\em Unit-Flow} in one iteration of the flow procedure with the unit being $\mu$.
 The edge capacity used in {\em Unit-Flow} is $U$ units, i.e. $\mu U$, and the total source supply to {\em Unit-Flow} is at most $\frac{2m}{\mu}$ units, so the runtime of {\em Unit-Flow} is $O(\frac{mh}{\mu})$.
 As $\mu$ decreases geometrically starting with $F$, the total edge capacity used through the procedure is $2UF$, and the total runtime will be $O(\frac{mh}{\mu})$ for the $\mu$ at termination.

 The procedure will terminate either when each vertex $v$ gets at most $d(v)$ supply, which must happen once $\mu$ drops to $1$, or in some iteration $j$ we have